NYC Ferry: Opening and high ridership

-Further changes

 2010s

 In August 2018, it was announced that service on NYC Ferry's Soundview and Lower East Side routes would begin that month.
 The route to Soundview opened on August 15, 2018, followed by the Lower East Side route on August 29.
 New York City Transit extended select Bx27 bus trips to Clason Point Park to serve the Soundview route in mid-2018.

 Following the opening of the Lower East Side route in August 2018, de Blasio stated that he planned for the system to expand further.
 In January 2019, de Blasio announced further expansions to the NYC Ferry system to take place by 2021.
 There would be two new routes to Staten Island and Coney Island, as well as extensions of two additional routes.
 The Staten Island route would travel between Manhattan's West Side and the St. George Terminal in St. George, Staten Island, and was originally slated to open in 2020, but was pushed back to 2021.
 The Coney Island route would travel between Pier 11 Wall Street and Coney Island, and would start operating in 2021.
 The Astoria route would make an extra stop at Brooklyn Navy Yard, while the Soundview route would be extended from Soundview east to Throggs Neck.
 The South Brooklyn route would terminate at Brooklyn Army Terminal, and the existing Bay Ridge ferry pier would be served by the Coney Island route.
 The Brooklyn Navy Yard stop opened on May 20, 2019.
 The same month, NYC Ferry launched a new weekend-only shuttle from Pier 11/Wall Street to Governors Island, replacing the East River and South Brooklyn service to the island.

 The service expansion required that the city increase its per-rider subsidy to $8.
 In March 2019, the nonprofit Citizens Budget Commission (CBC) found that NYC Ferry was one of the most subsidized forms of transport in New York City, despite having low ridership.
 The CBC found that the city paid $10.73 per person per ride, and once the Coney Island route started operating, the subsidy to NYC Ferry would rise to $25 per person per ride.
 The per-ride subsidy was so high because NYC Ferry had only 4.1 million passengers in 2018, less than the total subway patronage on an average weekday.
 Furthermore, NYC Ferry ridership tended to decline by two-thirds between August and January of each year.
 In January 2020, the NYCEDC announced three minor changes to the expansion plan.
 The St. George ferry's Staten Island terminal would be Empire Outlets rather than St. George Terminal; the South Brooklyn route would be truncated to a new stop at Industry City; and the Coney Island ferry would go directly between Bay Ridge and Wall Street without a stop at the Brooklyn Army Terminal.